Pet Food Company’s Enterprise Technology Initiative Helps Streamline Operations: A Story from the Field

 Driving Success with Technology

 The Ultra team led the pet food company’s enterprise technology project to help them achieve true business transformation.
-As ERP consultants, we came to feel like we were part of the organization – working shoulder to shoulder with ERP project teams throughout the enterprise.
+As independent ERP consultants, we came to feel like we were part of the organization – working shoulder to shoulder with ERP project teams throughout the enterprise.

 After becoming well-versed in the company’s processes, our team conducted an ERP requirements definition to identify criteria the new enterprise software should address, including quality, recipe and formulation management functionalities.

 Eliminating stand-alone spreadsheets and manual tracking helped the global pet food company achieve sustained business process improvement